Apaches, conquistadores, and a bomb: a historical bikepack in New Mexico.

 - Whatever time of year it is, avoid the area straight after heavy rain… after all, there’s a reason New Mexican houses are made from adobe!
 This said, the dirt roads dry out very quickly.

-- Wilderness camping options abound – but carry water.
+- Wilderness camping options abound throughout this route – but carry water.

 - In Magdalena, we stealth camped behind the library, which didn’t seem to upset anyone.

 - There are resupply points en route for food/water – in Magdalena, Winston and Truth or Consequences.
-Water wise, we didn’t find anywhere between the ranch office in Engle and San Antonio.
-We each carried 5 litres of water per day.
+Water-wise, we didn’t find anywhere between the ranch office in Engle and Socorro, unless you detour via San Antonio.
+We each carried 5 litres of water at a time, though you may want more to tide you through from Engle to Socorro.

 - Truth or Consequences is a small detour off route, but a great supply point – and home to the Geronimo Springs Museum.

 - The Brazen Fox in T or C has excellent, well-priced mexican tapas/street fare.
-Highly, highly recommended.
+Highly recommended.

-- The route passes by the crepuscular Owl Bar and Cafe, said to rustle up one of the best green chili cheeseburgers in the state.
+- If low on food and water, consider detouring to the crepuscular Owl Bar and Cafe, said to rustle up one of the best green chili cheeseburgers in the state.

 - Manzanares Street Coffeehouse in Socorro is a good spot to while away some time, if waiting for the public bus back to Belen.

-- If you’re starting or ending in Albuquerque, be sure to visit Frontier Restaurant (2400 Central Av SE), a local institution famed for its cheap, tasty New Mexican food.
+- If you’re starting or ending in Albuquerque, visit Frontier Restaurant (2400 Central Av SE), a local institution famed for its cheap, tasty New Mexican food.
 The Frontier Burrito is a favourite.
+Be extra vigilant with your steed, as bike crime is rife in the area.

 We caught the early morning train from Albuquerque to Belen.
 Then, it was backroads parallel to the interstate down to Bernardo.
 From here, we picked up the CR12 round Pico Ladrón, via the ghost town of Riley to Magdelena.
 From Magdalena, our original plan was to find an alternative to the 60 – the map shows an old highway but that’s no longer accessible.
-From the VLA, 52 took us all the way down to 181, by Interstate 25, via Winston and Cuchillo – the longest stretch of pavement on the ride.
+Detouring to the fascinating Very Large Array, 52 took us all the way down to 181, by Interstate 25, via Winston and Cuchillo – the longest stretch of pavement on the ride.

 We detoured down to Truth or Consequences for food, then headed out on 51 to Engle.
 From here, there’s a dirt road that flanks the White Sands Missile Range, emerging some 50 miles later east of San Antonio.
-With a little more time, we’d have backtracked (after feasting at the Owl Bar and Cafe, of course), and looped back to Socorro on the Quebradas Backcountry Byway – as shown on the gpx file.
-Instead, we followed a more direct dirt road along the Rio Grande, amongst wizened cottonwoods, connecting to Socorro, where we caught the afternoon bus to Belen, and the Railrunner back to Albuquerque.
+If you don’t want to take the Quebradas Backcountry Byway – as shown on the gpx file – consider detouring to San Antonio (home to the Owl Bar and Cafe) and looping back to Socorro via dirt roads along the Rio Grande, amongst wizened cottonwoods.
+From Socorro, we caught the afternoon bus to Belen, and the connecting Railrunner back to Albuquerque.